mondem0/roblox-codex-test/README.md

 ##### Health-based abilities

 Hook mid-fight behaviour to an enemy by adding an `Abilities` table.
 Each entry fires once when the enemy’s remaining HP falls below the configured threshold.
-The table accepts either an array of ability descriptors (each with a `Type` field) or a dictionary keyed by ability name:
+The table accepts either an array of ability descriptors (each with a `Type` field) or a dictionary keyed by ability name.
+When using the dictionary style, supply either a single table (for one trigger) or an array of tables to fire the same ability multiple times at different health values:

 * `SkipWaypoints` &mdash; warps the enemy ahead on the path.
   * Use `TriggerPercent`, `TriggerHealth`, or their aliases (`Trigger`, `Percent`, `Threshold`, etc.) to choose when the warp happens.
 Percent values above `1` are treated as percentages (for example `50` becomes `0.5`).